-Police have arrested Satoshi Uematsu, 26, a former employee at the facility. hospital on February 19 for fear he would harm others.
+Police have arrested Satoshi Uematsu, 26, a former employee at the facility.
+A Sagamihara city official said later Uematsu had been involuntarily committed to

 Police said they were still investigating the suspect’s motive, but Chief Cabinet Secretary Yoshihide Suga said there was no information linking Uematsu to Islamist extremists.

 Japan’s worst previous mass killing was in 2008, when a man drove a truck into a crowd and began stabbing people in Tokyo’s popular electronics and “anime” district of Akihabara, killing seven people.
 In 2001, a knife-wielding man killed eight students

 The Sagamihara facility is located in a valley nestled between mountains, at the end of a street of modest houses interspersed with persimmon orchards and vegetable gardens.